Maqshir/civ13-wiki/wiki/Guide_to_Cooking.md

 <tbody>
 <tr>
 <td width="5%"><img src="assets/jamon_container_full.png"></td>
-<td>- Take a ham leg and beat them with a hammer to remove the excess blood.
+<td>- Take a ham leg and beat it with a hammer to remove the excess blood.
 Put up to 3 legs into a salting container.</td>
 </tr>
 <tr>
 <td><img src="assets/salting_container_salting.png"></td>